-If you visit between April and September, you’ll stand a good chance of spotting numerous dolphin pods and even some whales.
-If you’ve been wondering what to do in Dingle the next time you’re there, you may want to book a dolphin spotting tour as it will be a lot of fun.
+If you visit between April and September in Ireland, you’ll stand a good chance of spotting numerous dolphin pods and even some whales.
+If you’ve been wondering what to do in Dingle the next time you’re there, you may want to book a dolphin spotting tour, as it will be a lot of fun.

 7. Visit the Trinity College Library